department-of-veterans-affairs/vets-api/modules/apps_api/README.md

 ```

 For internal usage, there is a (CLI)[https://github.com/department-of-veterans-affairs/app_directory_cli] available to allow for interacting with the `#create`, `#update`, and `#destroy` methods.
 For syntax and usage of that CLI, see the linked repo.
-In order to access these methods, you must pass the proper secret in the `Authorization` header.
-The credstash keys where these secrets are stored are referenced in the `devops` repo under `{ENV}-settings.local.yml.j2`.
+In order to access these methods, you must pass the proper secret as the value of the `Authorization` header.
+The credstash keys where these secrets are stored are referenced in the `devops` repo in the `{ENV}-settings.local.yml.j2` files under the `directory.key` value.
 See repo [here](https://github.com/department-of-veterans-affairs/devops/tree/master/ansible/deployment/config/vets-api).